Visit the essential sights and learn about the riveting history of the Icelandic Golden Circle with our best professional guides.

-The Golden Circle Tour takes you on a wondrous circular journey through the heart of Iceland’s Southern Region, stopping at some of Iceland’s most iconic sites.
-You will visit historical places of Iceland, same as incredible Icelandic nature, everything in one day.
-The Þingvellir National Park, Geysir Geothermal area and Gullfoss Waterfall have their own stories to tell.
-Choose the Golden Circle tour time that suits you best and have a day full of memories you won’t forget.
+The Golden Circle Tour takes you on a wondrous circular journey through the heart of Iceland’s southern Region, stopping at some of Iceland’s most iconic sites.
+The Thingvellir National Park, Geysir Geothermal area and Gullfoss Waterfall have their own stories to tell.
+You’ll have a day full of memories you won’t forget.

-The first stop during the Golden Circle tour is at Þingvellir National Park. Þingvellir is an attraction of great historical, geological, and cultural significance.
+The first stop during the Golden Circle tour is Thingvellir National Park, a place of great historical, geological, and cultural significance.
 Thingvellir is located in a rift valley where the Eurasian and North American tectonic plates meet.
 The UNESCO designated world heritage site is also the birthplace of the Althing—Iceland’s parliament founded in 930 AD—where the nation’s most powerful leaders would meet to decide on legislation and carry out brutal Viking-age justice.
-Thingvellir became Iceland’s first national park in 1930.
-It is also home to Iceland’s largest natural lake, Thingvallavatn.

-The last stop on the Golden Circle Iceland is at Geysir geothermal area is located in the Haukadalur valley and is the scenic home of the infamous Geysir hot spring.
-To visit is to pay your respects to the progenitor of all geysers as Geysir is the geyser for which all others are named.
-Geysir doesn’t erupt often but is surrounded by bubbling cauldrons of superheated mud, steaming pools, and Strokkur, a geyser that erupts every 6-10 minutes.
-The smells, colors, and eruptions at this popular destination are a window into all the geothermal activity happening across (and beneath) Iceland, making all those hot tubs, swimming pools, greenhouses, and geothermal energy possible.
+The last stop on the Golden Circle Iceland is Geysir geothermal area, the scenic home of the famous Geysir hot spring.
+Geysir doesn’t erupt often but is surrounded by bubbling cauldrons of superheated mud, steaming pools and Strokkur, a geyser that erupts every 6-10 minutes.
+The smells, colors, and eruptions at this popular destination are a window into all the geothermal activity happening beneath Iceland.

 - Round Trip Transport